Grant: 2318-18 | Career Development Program (CDP):

 Project Title: Testing Targeted Therapy In Langerhans Cell HistiocytosisProject Summary:

 Rationale and Background: Children with Langerhans cell histiocytosis (LCH) develop destructive lesions that can arise in virtually any organ including bone, brain, liver and bone marrow.
 LCH occurs with similar frequency as pediatric Hodgkin lymphoma, but there has historically been fewer opportunities for patients with LCH to participate in cancer research studies due to uncertain identity.
 LCH was first identified over 100 years ago, but only in the past ~5 years has been recognized as a disease in the family of pediatric cancers.
+Outcomes for children with LCH remain suboptimal, with over 50% failing to be cured with initial chemotherapy, and the majority of patients who are cured suffer long term consequences including problems with growth, control of hormones, and some develop a devastating progressive neurodegenerative condition.
+Patients who relapse or do not respond to front-line therapy are typically treated with highly toxic chemotherapy or eventually bone marrow transplant.
+Improved therapies are clearly needed for children with LCH.

 Grant: 6552-18 | Translational Research Program (TRP):